Henry-The-Yang-101/Henry-The-Yang-101/README.md

 - ⌨️ An aspiring software engineer
 - 🛠️ Passionate about building cool things
 - 👁️ Seeking fall 2025 internship opportunities
-- 🥶 Almost complete beating Geometry Dash (a second time)
+- 🥶 Almost beating Geometry Dash (a second time)

 <!--
 **Henry-The-Yang-101/Henry-The-Yang-101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.